MightyShare/mightyshare-wordpress-plugin/readme.txt

 The image generation process is performed on our servers.
 This is done by the plugin creating a unique signed URL that allows your API Key to generate a social share image on our server.
 The URL is then put in your head tag to be used as an og:image.
 If you have Yoast SEO or RankMath installed the plugin will automatically write their og:images if enabled.
 Otherwise the plugin will create an og:image meta tag with your unique URL.
 [Read our Privacy Policy](https://mightyshare.io/privacy-policy/)

+=When is an image rendered?=

+The MightyShare plugin places a signed MightShare image URL onto your meta tags.
+Images aren't rendered until that URL is visited (either by a user or crawler).
+Typically you'll see a 5-10 second delay in a social preview image loading when it's first shared.

 == Screenshots ==

 == Changelog ==